 Good for larger loans: Prosper

 - No minimum income requirement — You may be eligible for a Prosper loan regardless of your income.
-But you’ll need to meet other criteria like having at least a 640 FICO® Score 8 credit score, at least three open credit accounts or “tradelines” on your credit reports and a debt-to-income ratio below 50%.
+But there could possibly be other eligibility criteria you’ll have to meet.

 - Interest rates are more competitive — APRs range from the upper-single digits to double digits.